liquid-labs/dmd-readme-api/DEV_NOTES.md

 - Added sort to the underlying data so everything is listed in a consistent manner.
 - Added support for `@kind component` as a distinct kind of thing.
 - Simplified the [`global-index.hbs`](./partial/main-index/global-index/global-index.hbs) to key off the `kinds()` array from [`ddata.js`](./helpers/ddata.js).
+- Fixed problem in [`sig-name.hbs`](./partial/shared/signature/sig-name.hbs) where it was unecessarily escaping names even when inside tick-quotes.